Michael Grecco: Career

 Punk, Post Punk, New Wave: Onstage, Backstage, In Your Face, 1978-1991, was published by Abrams Books.
 A "photographic document of a critical pocket of the American punk scene in all its brash and seedy glory," the photos from the book were first exhibited at Photo London in 2021.
 In early 2022, a touring exhibit of the photos, Days of Punk, premiered at La Termica Museum in Malaga, Spain.
 Days of Punk was subsequently exhibited in England and at the Southeast Museum of Photography.

 Awards and recognition

 In 1995 Photo District News named Grecco in their “Lighting Master” series.
 Grecco has received 5 Awards of Excellence from Communication Arts Magazine and in June 2001 was named a Hasselblad Master.
 He also received several awards in the 2011 Prix de la Photographie Paris competition including ones for his portraits of Steve Martin and Martin Scorsese and in 2012 was one of the eight recipients of the Professional Photographer Leadership Award from the United Nations International Photographic Council.
 As a staff photographer for the Boston Herald, he won several Boston Press Photographers awards.

+Copyright troll

+Grecco has been accused of being a copyright troll.
+Between 2002 and 2025, Grecco has filed 220 copyright lawsuits against individuals, small blogs, and media giants.
+In 2019, Fox Corporation learned that Grecco was threatening copyright infringement suits against individuals for their use of publicity photos shot by Grecco for Fox shows and sent him a cease and desist letter in response.
+Grecco settled with Fox, "agree[ing] and acknowledg[ing] that the scope of Grecco’s license to Fox in the remaining Gallery photographs is limited to the Permitted non-exclusive uses, which, for the avoidance of all doubt, permits all advertising and publicity uses, including but not limited to retrospective advertising and publicity uses and archival advertising and publicity uses.”

+While Grecco has threatened to seek statutory damages of $150,000 per violation, and offered settlements in the tens of thousands of dollars, Grecco has been awarded damages of less than $1000 when forced to trial.